Overview

 - Somatotroph adenoma: a tumor that overproduces growth hormone that will cause acromegaly.

-- Corticotroph adenoma: a tumor that overproduces adrenocorticotropic hormone (ACTH) that will cause Cushing’s syndrome.
+- Corticotroph adenoma: a tumor that overproduces adrenocorticotropic hormone (ACTH) that cause will Cushing’s syndrome.

 - Thyrotroph adenomas: a tumor that overproduces thyroid-stimulating hormone (TSH) that will cause hyperthyroidism.